privacybydesign/irma-documentation/docs/chained-sessions.md

 If a JWT private key is not installed, then the boolean `--allow-unsigned-callbacks` option must be passed to the IRMA server before chained sessions may be used, to explicitly enable POSTing unsigned session results.
 Otherwise, the server will reject session requests containing a `nextSession` object.

-> If no JWT private key is installed, then the `nextSession` URL should either not be publically reachable, or it should be kept secret with TLS enabled (which it should anyway as personal data will be POSTed to it).
+> If no JWT private key is installed, then the `nextSession` URL should either not be publically reachable, or it should include a secret token (e.g. `https://example.com/cX5aTins5kEZpjDpfYcN`) and have TLS enabled (which it should anyway as personal data will be POSTed to it).
 Otherwise there is no way for the server at the `nextSession` URL to distinguish POSTs from your IRMA server from POSTs made by anyone else.

 ## Use cases